oshied/directord/docs/index.md

 # Welcome to Directord

+Directord is a powerful automation platform and protocol built to drive infrastructure and applications across the physical, edge, IoT, and cloud boundaries; efficient, pseudo-real-time, at scale, made simple.

-Directord was created to solve several deployment specific problems which are unique to heterogeneous large scale environments.
-While this application was built for scale, easily scaling to thousands of targets, it is also perfectly suited for single system environments which can gain the benifits of a simple, fast, stable, and unique deployment engine.
+Directord was created to solve several deployment-specific problems unique to large-scale heterogeneous environments; however, this power doesn't require elaborate operations teams or huge hardware commitments.
+Directord has been built to be efficient at any scale.
+The application flexibility created by Directord allows operators to scale as needed using a simple, fast, stable, and unique deployment engine with an easy-to-understand DSL.
+From one node to thousands, Directord has it covered.

 > Direct your deployment instead of being driven insane by elements, ingredients, and attestations.